Carne Asada Made with Juicy Skirt Steak + the BEST Mojo Marinade!

 Reserve a half cup of the marinade to serve with the tacos.
 Give it a taste to see if you want to adjust the seasonings.
 I could eat this stuff with a spoon.
 (When the meat is done marinating, I actually like to scrape the used marinade into a pot and boil for a few minutes to serve with the tacos.
 I don’t want to waste a tiny bit of this stuff!)

-Add the rest of the marinade to your gorgeous skirt steak.
+Pour the rest of the marinade onto your gorgeous skirt steak.
 You can do this in a casserole dish and cover, or you can put it in a ziplock bag.

 I read lots of recipes that specifically stated that you should not marinate carne asada for longer than a few hours or it will get mushy from the acidity of the marinade.
 I call BS.
 This is beef, not fish. (and we all know fish is practically a vegetable.)
 Most restaurant carne asada is purchased pre-marinated, so you know they are marinating longer than a few hours, more like a few days.